JinjooSeo/Xic0Analysis/README.md

 //-----------------------------------------------

 Update at Mar.
+24, 2021 (kimc)

+	- AliNormalizationCounter update
+		a.
+Moved "StoreEvent" invoking point:
+		   after "pileup rejection and Vtx->GetNContributors() > 1" and before |zVtx| < 10
+		b.
+To match the events being analyzed and normalization factor obatained via ANC

+//-----------------------------------------------

+Update at Mar.
 8, 2021 (kimc)

 	- Save a triggerbit for data only: for MC, 0 will be assigned